alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 Additionally, Terraform will upload an HTML file to the primary domain bucket so that there is sample "Hello, world" content to view.

-Also, an _origin access identity_ is created for the primary domain CloudFront distribution, along with an S3 bucket policy.
-The identity and the policy will allow CloudFront to access the S3 bucket, while direct access to the objects is denied.

-Effectively, using a URL like `https://alimac.io/index.html` will work, but a direct URL referencing the S3 bucket `http://alimac.io.s3.amazonaws.com/index.html` will result in an *Access Denied* error.

 Source: https://github.com/alimac/terraform-s3/blob/master/buckets.tf

 ### CloudFront distributions